 If cooking the choucroute garnie in a slow cooker, see the Slow-Cooker Variation beneath the recipe.

-- 5. Add half the sauerkraut and bacon jumble to the pot with the onions and potatoes and toss to coat.
+- Add half the sauerkraut and bacon jumble to the pot with the onions and potatoes and toss to coat.
 Spread it in an even layer.
 In a small bowl, combine the bay leaves, juniper berries, cloves, coriander, black pepper, and garlic.
 Sprinkle half the spice mixture over the sauerkraut mixture in the pot and arrange the pork slices and sausages on top.
 Cover with the remaining sauerkraut and spices.
 Pour the beer over all.
 Cover and bake for 4 to 4 1/2 hours.
-Serve warm.
-(You can cover and stash the choucroute in the fridge for up to 3 days.
-Reheat gently, covered, in a low oven prior to serving.)
+(The "cooking" is more a matter of warming everything and allowing the flavors to get cozy with one another, so the timing doesn't have to be exact.
+Although the longer the choucroute simmers, the more complex the flavors.)
+Serve warm with brown mustard, rye bread, and beer on the side.
+(If you want to make the choucroute ahead of time or if you have leftovers, you can cool the choucroute garnie, cover it, and stash it in the fridge for up to 3 days.
+Reheat gently, covered, in a low oven prior to serving.

 There’s not much I would change in this choucroute garnie recipe.
 I cooked it in the oven at 250°F for 4 hours.
 It was definitely ready at this point.
 There was a lovely, rich broth in the pot that released a beautiful aroma of blended spices.
 All the meat was tender and well-cooked.
 I did start my oven at 200°F, but since I had to get the meal on the table by dinnertime, I cranked the oven up after the first half hour.
 In addition to the smoked pork butt, I used veal and chicken knockwurst and some very nice Niman Ranch beef bratwurst.
 As the author points out, the selection of meats can be varied based on what’s available in the market.
 I believe 4 hours braising time is all that’s needed for this recipe.
 I don’t think the flavors would be that more developed with 4 more hours cooking.

-We really enjoyed this choucroute garnie, which is perfect for a fall evening.
-I was a little worried about the spices since we don't usually enjoy cloves and coriander in savory dishes, but they and the bay leaves, juniper berries, pepper, and garlic went great with all the other flavors in this dish, including the lager beer.
-I couldn't find knockwurst in my grocery store so I used 5 bratwurst and 3 smoked chipotle Cheddar sausages.
-For some reason when I printed this recipe, I didn't see the boneless smoked pork butt ingredient, so it got left out.
-The dish was great even without it, but I'm sure it would've been even better with it.
+We really enjoyed this choucroute garnie.
+I was a little worried about the spices since we don’t usually enjoy cloves and coriander in savory dishes, but they and the bay leaves, juniper berries, pepper, and garlic were great with all the other flavors in this dish, including the lager.
+I couldn’t find knockwurst in my grocery store so I used 5 bratwurst and 3 smoked chipotle Cheddar sausages.
+For some reason when I printed this recipe, I didn’t see the boneless smoked pork butt ingredient, so it got left out.
+The dish was great even without it, but I’m sure it would’ve been even better with it.
 Since this dish has almost everything you need to round out a meal, we ate ours as is with the suggested rye bread and brown mustard.
 (I used spicy brown mustard and Jewish rye bread.)
 The suggested 4 hours cooked everything to the perfect doneness and mixed up the flavors nicely.
 The kraut was still a bit crunchy, the potatoes tender, and the sausages perfectly cooked.
 The dish reheats nicely if you have leftovers as we did.